jiaxuano/news_app/README.md

 - Users can then view summarized versions of the articles and explore analytics features to gain insights into the news landscape.

 **Customization**
+- Add the news topics in the new lines of topics.txt file
 - To schedule data collection:
 -- Modify the scheduling settings in the code to specify the frequency of data collection.
 -- Use tools like cron or Task Scheduler to automate the execution of the data collection script at specified intervals.